-13. These furnaces SHALL NOT be installed directly on carpeting, combustible tile, or any other combustible material other than wood flooring.
+- 11. See Table 2 for required clearances to combustible construction. - 12.
+Maintain a 1-in.
+(25 mm) clearance from combustible materials to supply air ductwork for a distance of 36 in.
+(914 mm) horizontally from the furnace.
+See NFPA 90B or local code for further requirements. - 13.
+These furnaces SHALL NOT be installed directly on carpeting, combustible tile, or any other combustible material other than wood flooring.
 In downflow installations, factory accessory floor base MUST be used when installed on combustible materials and wood flooring.
-Special base is not required when this furnace is installed on manufacturer's Coil Assembly is used.
-See Table 1 for clearance to combustible construction information.
+Special base is not required when this furnace is installed on manufacturer's Coil Assembly or when Coil Box is used.
+See Table 2 for clearance to combustible construction information.